Rax-shiftware/Scratch-OS/01 - drivers/README.txt

-1. paste the code into drivers_mem.c file for an working system
+1. paste the code into drivers_mem.asm file for an working system